Steeplejacks

 In many cases, the work begins with inspection.
 Before any repairs are carried out, it is often necessary to understand the condition of the structure, the nature of the defects, the safest access method and the best approach for minimising disruption.

-Steeplejacks may work on a wide range of structures, including:
+Steeplejacks may work on a wide range of tall, ageing or difficult-to-access structures, including:

 - church steeples and bell towers